 Easy Ways to Detect Air Leaks

 The most frequent leaks are from drafts coming through your windows or doors.
 These air leaks are relatively easy to identify, but air leakage can also come from less obvious spaces throughout your home.
-Review the suggestions below to complete your own energy assessment.
+Use the suggestions below to complete your own energy assessment.

 Inside your home